How it Works

 Teen & Senior Portrait

-A portrait of an individual teen or high school senior within the ages of 13-19.
+A portrait of an individual teen, or group of teens, within the ages of 13-19.

-A portrait of an individual child within the ages of 1-12.
+A portrait of an individual child, or children, within the ages of 1-12.

 A fine-art portrait that has a unique theme or style including fantasy & composite.